-Implementing fulfillment center technology is one of the best ways to improve the order of accuracy, as it helps reduce the amount of manual work needed to fulfill and ship an order.
+Implementing fulfilment centre technology is one of the best ways to improve the order of accuracy, as it helps reduce the amount of manual work needed to fulfil and ship an order.

-By implementing a WMS, you also gain full visibility into real-time inventory levels and storage, staff productivity, and fulfillment workflows within a warehouse.
+By implementing a WMS, you also gain full visibility into real-time inventory levels and storage, staff productivity, and fulfilment workflows within a warehouse.

 A WMS is one of the best ways to identify areas of improvement without the need to conduct continuous manual warehouse audits.

-How ShipBob handles order accuracy across fulfillment centers
+How ShipBob handles order accuracy across fulfilment centres

-Partnering with a professional fulfillment provider like ShipBob can help you fulfill and ship orders accurately.
-By outsourcing fulfillment to the experts, you get access to the following strategies ShipBob uses to ensure high order accuracy rates for our merchants.
+Partnering with a professional fulfilment provider like ShipBob can help you fulfil and ship orders accurately.
+By outsourcing fulfilment to the experts, you get access to the following strategies ShipBob uses to ensure high order accuracy rates for our merchants.